tjsullivan1/tjsullivan1.github.io/_includes/about_content.md

 ## Disclaimer

 All opinions are my own.
 No discussion of any organization or technology service provider should be interpreted as their endorsement of me or my services unless otherwise stated.
-Also, that picture at the top... it's not me.
 I got the formatting for this blog from the Udemy course, [Create Jekyll blog and host it on Github like a Ninja](https://www.udemy.com/create-free-jekyll-blog-on-github-pages-like-a-ninja/learn/v4/overview)